-From the natural springs that attracted the earliest inhabitants to the wells that supported early town development to the massive federal reclamation projects that dammed the Colorado River to irrigate the California and Arizona deserts, water has ruled urban development.
-But the desert has supported destruction as well; in 1950 President Harry S. Truman approved the establishment of a continental nuclear proving ground 65 miles north of Las Vegas.
+Water has ruled urban development.
+In the beginning it was natural springs that attracted the earliest inhabitants and wells that supported early town development.
+Then the massive federal reclamation projects that dammed the Colorado River to irrigate the California and Arizona deserts.
+But the desert has supported destruction as well.
+In 1950 President Harry S. Truman approved the development of a continental nuclear proving ground 65 miles north of Las Vegas.

 Featured Online Holdings

 With the unparalleled growth of the Las Vegas metropolitan area, the development of an urban and regional water system to support it has dominated natural resource planning and exploitation.

 The basic issues of water use—its quantity, quality, and allocation—still dominate policy and politics in Nevada and the Southwest.
 Las Vegas still seeks to tap surface and ground water sources in outlying counties and adjoining states.
 And the original co-signers of the Colorado River Compact continue to wrangle over the allocations from Lakes Mead and Powell as the levels of those lakes drop precipitously.

 We also hold hundreds of city, county, and state publications on historic preservation, urban planning, water and air quality, transportation, and other topics relating to the environment and quality of life.
 The majority of these are cataloged and are listed in the online catalog.